 Keep your drink in your hand throughout the party and refill as needed.
 This will prevent you from having to keep turning down offers of something to drink, and no one will unknowingly be tempting you to drink alcohol.

-Tip #3 – Find Ways to Manage Your Stress Without Alcohol
+Tips for recovery #3 – Find Ways to Manage Your Stress Without Alcohol

 The best way to manage your drinking problem is to properly manage your stress and avoid the things you know to be triggers to drink.
 One of the biggest priorities in recovery is to find other ways to deal with stress, such as talking with a friend or family member, exercising, or setting aside time in the day to relax.
 While it can be tricky, try not to worry about giving the “best” gifts or having enough money to buy gifts for everyone.
 For those who really matter, your love and sobriety should be enough.

-Tip #4 – Treat Yourself
+Tips for recovery #4 – Treat Yourself

 It’s hard for many to stop drinking, especially during the holiday season.
 You can benefit from not yielding to the temptation of drinking by rewarding yourself when you don’t drink.
 Reward yourself with a small gift, a tasty treat or anything else that brings you happiness.

-Tip #5 – Have a Backup Plan and Be Ready to Leave
+Tips for recovery #5 – Have a Backup Plan and Be Ready to Leave

 When battling an addiction, it’s important to have a plan just in case you find yourself in an environment where there is alcohol present and you cannot handle the temptation.
 Having a plan and knowing how you’re going to handle the situation will help you significantly.